 Drive shafts come in different designs depending on machine requirements.

-Single Piece Drive Shaft
+Single-Piece Drive Shaft

 Two-Piece Drive Shaft

-Slip-In-Tube Drive Shaft
+Slip-in-Tube Drive Shaft

-Constant Velocity Drive Shaft
+Constant Velocity (CV) Drive Shaft

 Main Components of a Drive Shaft